You found a new favorite tool to grow your list, increase sales, or send demos to the sales team. But how do you know it’s working?

 4. Connect Optimize to Google Analytics

 The next step is to connect your Google Optimize account with your Google Analytics account.
-You need to make sure your Google Optimize account was created with the same account used to manage your Google Analytics account.
+Make sure your Google Optimize account was created with the same account used to manage your Google Analytics account.

 There are two ways to do this.
 You can either click the menu option “Link to Analytics” or scroll down to the Measurement and objectives section and click the Link to Analytics button.